audiophonics/RaspDacMinilcd/README.md

 - moOde Audio 8.02 & RPI 4B Revision 1.5

 ## Dev notes :
-- It remains relatively easy to overriding the localui like the previous version of RDMLCD did.
+- It remains relatively easy to override the localui like the previous version of RDMLCD did.
 - If you want to work on a custom display interface powered by HTML,JS & CSS,  you can disable / enable my graphics renderer by running ```sudo systemctl disable rdmlcd```  / ```sudo systemctl enable rdmlcd```.
 - Then whatever happens in startx will be routed to the LCD display as long as rdmlcdfb is enabled as a service.